OpenNISLab/Pro-Fusang/README.md

 ```
 # Run the IF_svmd.m in the 01_svmd_precessing.
 ```
 * Hrrp generation.
-After svmd, the hrrp data formant of the target reflected signal is extracted.
+The hrrp formants of the target reflected signal is extracted.
 ```
 # Run the calculate_Extreme_values.m in the 02_hrrp_generation.
 ```
 Note: Above steps, Matlab R2021b or later is recommended.

 #### 3.2 Feature extraction
+After the filtered radar signal is obtained, the system extracts the energy distribution of target radar echo in IQ domain and Hrrp respectively.
+* *Leaves* feature.
+It's used to represent the energy distribution of target curvature in IQ domain.

+* *Branches* feature.
+It's used to represent the energy distribution of two-dimensional target profiles in hrrp data.